lewisclark4/CI-MilestoneProjectFour/README.md

 I think this would act as a cross between the orderLineItem model and the basket, to enable a product & colour to be recorded and persist across sessions.

+4. I would like to implement views for products that are on sale.

+This would also require updates to the basket & checkout apps, as these currently use the product price to calculate order totals.

 4. To improve brand exposure, I would like to implement a blog on the site, and have articles for all of the latest trends or items.

 5. Complete further unit testing to cover all Python code.

-6. The ability for a admin to mark orders as dispatched.
+6. Improved Admin functionality, such as the ability for a admin to mark orders as dispatched.

 This could also notify the user that their order has been dispatched.

 7. Ability for a user to unsubscribe from the newletter.

+8. Additional payment methods (e.g. paypal).

 [Back to Top](#overview)